 - Release your mouse button to confirm the edit

-You see, instead of pressing your edit key again to confirm, you just need to release your mouse button.
+But instead of pressing your edit key again to confirm your edit, you only need to release your mouse button.

 In other words, using confirm edit on release reduces the number of clicks required to edit from 3 to 2.